cabforum/smime/SBR.md

 The CA or RA MUST collect evidence supporting the following identity attributes for the Individual Applicant:

-1. Given name(s) and surname(s), which should be current names;
+1. Given name(s) and surname(s), which SHOULD be current names;
 2. Pseudonym (if used);
 3. Address (if displayed in Subject); and
 4. Further information as needed to uniquely identify the Applicant.

 #### 3.2.4.1 Attribute collection of individual identity

-The CA MUST document and publish the means used to collect Individual identity attributes.
+The CA MUST document and publish the methods it uses to collect Individual identity attributes.

 1.	**From a physical identity document**

 If physical identity documents are used as evidence, the CA or RA SHALL accept only government-issued passports or identity cards, and other official identity documents of comparable reliability (such as drivers license or military ID).
-The CA MUST document and publish the accepted identity documents or document types.

-The document used as evidence MUST contain a face photo and/or other information that can be compared with the Applicant's physical appearance.
+The physical identity document used as evidence MUST contain a face photo and/or other information that can be compared with the Applicant's physical appearance.

+The CA MUST document and publish information describing the physical or digital identity documents or document types it accepts.

 2.	**From a digital identity document**

-If digital identity documents are used as evidence the CA or RA SHALL only accept eMRTD digital identity documents according to ICAO 9303 part 10.
+If digital identity documents (such as passports or national ID cards including a chip bearing digitally signed information about the holder) are used as evidence, the CA or RA SHALL only accept eMRTD digital identity documents according to ICAO 9303 part 10.

+This method does not include "eID" as decsribed in Regulation (EU) 910/2014.

 3.	**From a certificate supporting a digital signature applied by the Applicant**

-If a digital signature is to be used as evidence, the CA MUST have the Applicant digitally sign the Certificate Request using a valid personal Certificate that was issued under one of the following adopted standards: eIDAS Qualified Certificates validated according to ETSI TS 119 172-4, IGTF, Adobe Signing Certificate issued under the AATL or CDS program, the Kantara identity assurance framework at level 2, NIST SP 800-63 at level 2, or the FBCA CP at Basic or higher assurance.
+If a digital signature is to be used as evidence, the CA SHALL have the Applicant digitally sign the Certificate Request using a valid personal Certificate that was issued under one of the following adopted standards: eIDAS Qualified Certificates validated according to ETSI TS 119 172-4, IGTF, Adobe Signing Certificate issued under the AATL or CDS program, the Kantara identity assurance framework at level 2, NIST SP 800-63 at level 2, or the FBCA CP at Basic or higher assurance.

-The CA SHOULD consider requirements to avoid issuance of a consecutive Certificates that are issued based on a preceding Certificate, where the original verification of the Subject may have been conducted in the distant past.
+The CA SHOULD consider requirements to avoid issuance of a consecutive Certificates that are issued based on a preceding Certificate, where the original verification of the Subject's identity may have been conducted in the distant past.

 4.	**From Enterprise RA records**

-In the case of `Sponsor-validated` Certificates approved by an Enterprise RA, records maintained by the Enterprise RA SHALL be accepted as evidence of individual identity.
-The Enterprise RA MUST maintain records to satisfy the requirements of [Section 1.3.2](#132-registration-authorities) and [Section 8.8](#88-review-of-enterprise-ra-or-technically-constrained-subordinate-ca)
+In the case of `Sponsor-validated` Certificates approved by an Enterprise RA, records maintained by the Enterprise RA SHALL be accepted as evidence of Individual identity.

+The Enterprise RA MUST maintain records to satisfy the requirements of [Section 1.3.2](#132-registration-authorities) and [Section 8.8](#88-review-of-enterprise-ra-or-technically-constrained-subordinate-ca).

 1. **From authorized reference sources as supplementary evidence**

-Evidence for individual identity attributes can be additionally verified using authorized reference sources such QGIS, GTIS, Regulated Professions Information Source, or national population registers.
+Evidence for Individual identity attributes can be additionally verified using authorized reference sources such as additional government documents, QGIS, GTIS, Regulated Professions Information Source, or national population registers.

-Only official national or nationally approved registers can be accepted.
+When external registers are used, only official national or nationally approved registers can be accepted.
 The CA MUST document and publish the accepted authorized reference sources.

+Examples of this method include:

+* If the Subject presents an ID featuring an Applicant name that has subsquently been changed, the evidence MAY be complemented by inspection of an official document such as a marriage certificate or court order documenting the change.
+* If a professional title of a regulated profession in the`Subject:country` is to be used it SHALL be verified against a Regulated Professions Information Source as described in [Section 3.2.8.8](#3288-regulated-professions-information-source).

 6. **From a verified legal opinion**